Drugs and Alcohol

 Alcohol and Drug Use by Parents and Carers

-- Are you concerned about a parent’s or carer’s drinking?
+- Are you concerned that a parent or carer may be drinking too much?

 - Does it affect their mood or behaviour?

-- Are you worried that a parent may be taking illegal or misusing prescription drugs?
+- Are you worried that a parent may be taking illegal drugs

-You are not alone, well over 1.8 million children and young people in the UK are affected by alcohol and/or drug misuse by parents/carers.
+You aren’t alone, because over 1.8 million children and young people in the UK are affected by alcohol and drug using parents.

-NACO (The National Associaton for Children of Alcoholics) provides informaton and support for children and young people affected by parental alcohol problems.
+NACO (The National Association for Children of Alcoholics) provides information and support for children and young people affected by parental alcohol problems.
 Support is provided through a free, confidential telephone and email helpline, publications and their website www.nacoa.org.uk.
 Telephone : 0117 924 8005 Email email@example.com